Mosimane’s Al Ahly surrender Egyptian title to Zamalek despite El Gouna win

 Mosimane’s Al Ahly surrender Egyptian title to Zamalek

-Al Ahly’s Egyptian Premier League title hopes have been dashed as they drew 3-3 with El Gouna, leaving Zamalek to win the title with a 2-0 triumph over El-Entag El-Harby.
+Pitso Mosimane and Al Ahly’s Egyptian Premier League title hopes have been dashed as they drew 3-3 with El Gouna on Tuesday, leaving Zamalek to win the title with a 2-0 triumph over El-Entag El-Harby.

-Before Tuesday’s away draw, much of the lingering optimism surrounding the Red Devils’ faint title hopes had centred around the fact that they had favourable fixtures, while the leaders may drop points.
+Before their away draw, much of the lingering optimism surrounding the Red Devils’ faint title hopes had centred around the fact that they had favourable fixtures, while the leaders may drop points in their games.

-Nonetheless, that hope faded into thin air as the White Knight secured an impressive home win.
+Nonetheless, that hope faded into thin air as the White Knight secured an impressive home win which rendered Ahly's result irrelevant.

 Editors' Picks